EaglerDevs/.github/profile/README.md

-# Update: We have moved on to HEX Client [HEX Client](https://github.com/HEXClient/)
+# Update: We have moved on to HEX Client [X Launcher](https://github.com/XLauncherTeam)
 It is a Minecraft Client